Latter-day Saint Missionaries in the Guatemala Earthquake of 1976

 Each preparation day (Monday) for two months after the earthquake, the Guatemala City Zone and the Quetzaltenango Zone joined us to work in mass in a town to help members and nonmembers alike.
 Read about the missionaries working in towns on their preparation days in the article “Elders Help Rebuild Guatemala” from the Church News.

-We (about 4 elders) went to Guatemala City on February 23, 1976 after the Comalapa work day and spent the night in the Ritz Continental Hotel, 6a Avenida “A” 10-13 in zone 1.
-The hotel was not badly damaged in the earthquake.
+We (about 4 elders) went to Guatemala City on February 23, 1976, after the Comalapa work day and spent the night in the Ritz Continental Hotel, 6a Avenida “A” 10-13 in zone 1.
+The hotel was not badly damaged by the earthquake.
 It was strange to sleep again indoors, worried that heavy walls might fall on us during one of the tremors that were still occurring.

 See the page Where are they today?